 - Not working 16/24/30 hours a week but stopped, or your hours reduced below these levels, within the last four weeks.

 In all these cases, you will be treated as working the same number of hours as you were immediately before you stopped work or reduced your hours.
+It also seems as if HMRC will treat you as working if you normally work enough hours, but you are not currently doing so due to the coronavirus.
 There is more information about tax credits if you are temporarily absent from work on the HMRC website.

 Working out your hours for Working Tax Credit